gradient blur

 Published

 But, what about those times where you need a custom presentation?
 The Superwall SDK has support for that too, and in this post — I'll show you how it's done on iOS.
-Specifically, in a SwiftUI app and using SwiftUI view types.
+Specifically, in a SwiftUI app using UIKit wrapped controllers, and using a SwiftUI view type.

 To learn how, we’ll cover how to take full control of the paywall presentation pipeline to: